What is Alcohol in Chemistry?

 Types of Alcohols – Primary, Secondary and Tertiary Alcohols

 Primary, secondary, and tertiary alcohols are the three types of alcohols.
-Alcohols are divided into three categories: major, secondary, and tertiary.
+Alcohols are divided into three categories: primary, secondary, and tertiary.
 The hydroxyl group is classified according to where an alkyl group’s carbon atom is bound to the hydroxyl group.

 In chemistry, an alcohol is formed when the hydrogen atom in a hydrocarbon is replaced by a hydroxyl group, which is made up of two oxygen and hydrogen atoms.
 Secondary alcohols are formed when alcohols interact with other atoms.